owensgl/biol525D/Topic_8-9/readme.md

 ### Daily Questions:
 1. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?
-2.
+2. What effect does missing data have on a PCA?
 3. What is the average Fst between sample1 and sample2+3 in our example data?
 Hint, SNPrelate can calculate Fst.

 The first thing we have to do is install some programs.